Bill Biggart: September 11 attacks

 On the morning of September 11, 2001, a passing taxi driver alerted Biggart to the fact that a plane had just crashed into the World Trade Center.
 A "news junkie", according to those who were close to him, Biggart ran to his apartment near Union Square, grabbed three cameras (two film, one digital) and began walking the two miles toward the center, where fire trucks were located, shooting photographs along the way, including digital, color film and slide images.
 He eventually found himself at the World Trade Center shooting the Twin Towers as they burned, and continued taking photos after the South Tower collapsed.
 His wife called Biggart on his cell phone shortly after the first tower's collapse.
 According to her, Biggart said he was with the firemen and safe, and he would meet her in 20 minutes.

 Another photographer, Bolivar Arellano of the New York Post, observed that Biggart was photographing the second tower before it fell, and that Biggart was closer than any other photographer, and closer than Arellano felt was safe.
 Bill Biggart took his last photo at 10:28:24 a.m.
 EDT, about 20 minutes after his phone call with his wife.
 At 10:28:31 a.m., the North Tower collapsed.
 Falling debris from the tower killed him instantly.
 His last photograph was presented as a highlight of the 2002 exhibit at the National Museum of American History.
 In the days following the tower's collapse, Biggart was reported among the missing.
 His wife searched for him at news agencies and hospitals.
 Four days later, his remains and camera equipment were recovered from the tower debris.

 Biggart took over 300 photographs of the event, 154 of which were recovered from Biggart's digital storage devices by Biggart's friend, photographer Chip East.
 Biggart’s photos have been included in various exhibits and are his most well-known photographs.

+Imperial War Museum installation

+In September 2026, to mark the 25th anniversary of the September 11 attacks, a permanent photography installation featuring Biggart's work opened at the Imperial War Museum London.
+The display, which marks the first permanent public exhibition of his 9/11 photographs outside of the United States, features his street-level imagery alongside work by Associated Press photographer Suzanne Plunkett, arranged around a piece of structural steel recovered from Ground Zero.
+The opening of the permanent exhibition and the narrative behind his final frames were profiled by BBC Radio 4 in the documentary feature Artworks - Last Frames: The Story of Bill Biggart, broadcast on 8 September 2026.